mattyork/fuzzy/README.md

 _(Coming soon)_

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using make
+Lint and test your code using Make

 ## Release History
 _(Nothing yet)_